tori-f84/handmade-by-tori/src/products/5-ocean-ring.md

 paypalLink: http://google.com
 ---

-*SOLD, but more are on the way.
+*SOLD, but more stones like this are on the way.
 Contact me for more details, or custom commissions*

 Lovely, medium sized, square-shaped ring.
 Handmade using hand-mined chrysoprase from Western Australia and stirling silver.